PsychoinformaticsLab/nipymc/README.md

 For example, to extract the 100 ROI time series for run #1 (out of 2 runs total) for subject # 100307 in the HCP Emotion task, we make the following substitions in the `fslmeants` command above:

 [img_file] =
-`/HCP/data/100307/MNINonLinear/Results/tfMRI_EMOTION_LR/tfMRI_EMOTION_RL.nii.gz`
+`HCP/data/100307/MNINonLinear/Results/tfMRI_EMOTION_LR/tfMRI_EMOTION_RL.nii.gz`

 [roi_file] =
-`/data/masks/whole_brain_cluster_labels_PCA=100_k=100.nii.gz`
+`data/masks/whole_brain_cluster_labels_PCA=100_k=100.nii.gz`

 [output_file] =
-`/data/EMOTION_timeseries/100307_1.txt`
+`data/EMOTION_timeseries/100307_1.txt`

 The most efficient thing to do is to write a shell script or Python script to do this for all tasks and subjects of interest.

 #### Running the models

-With the ROI time series for the HCP datasets all neatly extracted, estimating the models is simply a matter of running the scripts in the [`/analyses` directory](analyses).
+With the ROI time series for the HCP datasets all neatly extracted, estimating the models is simply a matter of running the scripts in the [`analyses` directory](analyses).
 For each task and model, running the shell script will call the associated Python script 100 times, which fits the model to each of the 100 ROIs.
 Because of the computational demands, fitting the models for all 100 ROIs pretty much requires a computing cluster of some kind.
 For the analyses in this paper, fitting a single model takes anywhere from a few minutes to several hours, depending on the specific dataset and model.

-All of the shell and python scripts in the `/analyses` directory are posted exactly as we ran them on [Lonestar 5](https://www.tacc.utexas.edu/systems/lonestar).
+All of the shell and python scripts in the `analyses` directory are posted exactly as we ran them on [Lonestar 5](https://www.tacc.utexas.edu/systems/lonestar).
 However, you will probably want to change the directories that are referenced in the shell and Python scripts before re-running yourself.

-As we wrote above, for convenience we have posted compressed summaries of all of the fitted models from our analyses (the Python dictionaries returned by [`BayesianModelResults.summarize()`](nipymc/model.py)) in the [`/results`](results) directory, which you can use, for example, to reproduce the figures and explore the parameter estimates for individual models.
+As we wrote above, for convenience we have posted compressed summaries of all of the fitted models from our analyses (the Python dictionaries returned by [`BayesianModelResults.summarize()`](nipymc/model.py)) in the [`results`](results) directory, which you can use, for example, to reproduce the figures and explore the parameter estimates for individual models.

 ## Simulations